bgowers/OCR_Assignment/README.md

 1. Ensure that you have Python 3 installed.
 2. Clone this repository locally.
-3. Change into the '/code' directory and install the required packages (in requirements.txt) using pip (`pip install -r requirements.txt`)
+3. Navigate to the root project directory and install the required packages (in requirements.txt) using pip (`pip install -r requirements.txt`)
 4. Run evaluation on the algorithms used with `python evaluate.py dev`.

-The results will show the acccuracy of the classifier on each page within the '/data/dev/'.
+The results will show the acccuracy of the classifier on each page within the '/data/dev/' directory.
 You can view the pages in pdf format within this directory.